 If you are extending or building a new building, then the presence of a sewer nearby can have a big impact on the cost or even feasibility of the project.
 Public sewers within Warwick District are the responsibility of Severn Trent Water.

-If you intend to build over or close to (normally within 3 metres) a public sewer, then you must apply to Severn Trent Water for a building over agreement or self-certification declaration.
+If you intend to build over or close to a public sewer (normally within 3-5 metres depending on the size), then you must apply to Severn Trent Water for a building over agreement or self-certification declaration.
 As part of this application, you may need to have a CCTV survey of the drain both before the work and afterwards.
 This, together with the cost of the application, can add to the cost of the building work.

 What is a public sewer?